Monitor APISIX Metrics with Datadog

 }'

-Create a sample route, which you will be collecting some metrics on:
+Create a sample route on which you will collect metrics:

 curl "http://127.0.0.1:9180/apisix/admin/routes" -X PUT -d '